Increased Overall Average Conversion Rate

 18.97% Infection Rate

-A growing footwear retailer with over 130 stores in the UK, Ireland and Germany, schuh’s E-Commerce executive team invest great efforts into optimizing their customers’ online experience and maximizing conversions.
-But this experience was not making it to a significant portion of their visitors due to Online Journey Hijacking, where unauthorized pop-ups, banners and competing product ads invaded schuh.co.uk.
+A growing footwear retailer with over 130 stores in the UK, Ireland and Germany, schuh’s e-commerce executive team invest great efforts into optimizing their customers’ online experience and maximizing conversions.
+But this experience was not making it to a significant portion of their visitors due to Customer Journey Hijacking, where unauthorized pop-ups, banners and competing product ads invaded schuh.co.uk.
 Injected into consumer browsers, these unwanted promotions were diverting schuh’s web traffic to other sites, skimming their online revenue.